 The Suncoast Of Florida

-The beaches of west coast Florida offer visitors so many different experiences and adventures.
+The beaches of the Suncoast Keys and West Coast Florida offer visitors so many different experiences and adventures.
 It’s one of the things I miss about living there.
 Living in the Upstate is the furthest I’ve ever lived from the sea., and it makes me appreciate my time near the ocean even more.
 It sounds cliche, but once you’ve experienced the crystal blue water and powder-like sand of Florida, you’ll have a hard time going anywhere else.

-When my family first visited prior to moving there, my mother brought back a container of sand.
+When my family first visited before moving there, my mother brought back a container of sand.
 People she showed that sand to accused her of lying because the sand looked like cake flour.
-It still does, and if you’ve only ever experienced the shores of the Atlantic ocean, you are in for a treat!
+It still does, and if you’ve only ever experienced the shores of the Atlantic Ocean, you are in for a treat!

 Beaches Near Sarasota, Florida